Evaluating Digital Transformation: Maximizing Your Value (2026)

 Service Ops

-Playbook: stand up measurement in 30–60 days
+Playbook: establish measurement in 30–60 days

 What’s new in 2026 (and why your KPIs must evolve)